What is Herpes?

 What should I do if I think I have Herpes?

 Don’t panic!
-If you are worried about herpes, visit the clinic to have a discussion and an assessment of your symptoms.
+If you are worried about herpes, contact your local clinic to have a discussion and an assessment of your symptoms.
 If you are examined and there are signs of the infection, we can take a swab from the area to confirm the diagnosis and start treatment to heal the skin.
 Swabs don’t always confirm infection if the skin has started to heal already, so it’s best to try and attend as soon as symptoms are noticed so we can accurately try and make a diagnosis as soon as possible.

 Sometimes patients attend our clinics because they have been told by a partner they have herpes or have heard rumours about someone they have had sexual contact with may have herpes.
 They want to know if they have been infected.
 Unfortunately, unless symptoms are present we cannot test or confirm whether infection has been passed on.